The Atiyah class of generalized holomorphic vector bundles: Atiyah classes

-\begin{Ex} When $M$ is a complex manifold, a generalized holomorphic connection on $E$ is a holomorphic connection; When $M$ is a symplectic manifold, since $G^*M$ is of rank $0$, a generalized holomorphic connection can only be zero.
-It is no surprise since $d_+=0$ in this case. \end{Ex}
+\begin{Ex} When $M$ is a complex manifold, a generalized holomorphic connection on $E$ is a holomorphic connection; When $M$ is a symplectic manifold, since $G^*M$ is of rank $0$, a generalized holomorphic connection can only be zero. \end{Ex}